antimamewara/HealthCareAgent/README.md

 ## Notes
 - LangChain APIs change frequently; watch deprecation warnings and update imports (e.g., langchain_openai).
+- LangSmith integration is optional but useful for debugging/observability.
-- If you need help adapting to a different LLM backend or Pinecone SDK version, open an issue or ask for guidance.
+- If you need help adapting to a different LLM backend or Pinecone SDK version, ask for guidance.

 License: MIT (or choose appropriate license)